 Add complete, 24/7 vet care

 Scrubbing a rug or mopping a floor is nobody’s idea of a perfect morning.
-But if your dog vomits in the morning, chances are you’re not alone.
+But if a dog vomits in the morning, pet parents may be surprised to learn they're not alone.
 Bilious vomiting, which is what this is called, is not terribly uncommon.
-Essentially, when stomach acid and bile build up in a dog’s stomach, they can cause the dog to vomit.
-This typically happens after going for several hours without food.
-Try these two simple things to avoid waking up to your dog’s puke.
+Essentially, when stomach acid and bile build up in a dog’s stomach, they can cause the dog to vomit upon waking up and moving around.

-However, it is important to know that not all early morning vomiting is caused by stomach acid build-up, so please consult your vet before assuming antacids is the right approach.
-If your pup has vomited more than one time in a row, is lethargic, having diarrhea, or may have gotten into something, they should be evaluated by a veterinarian to ensure that there is not something more complicated going on.
-There are a variety of of other issues that can cause pups to vomit, and sometimes our furry friends need more than just over-the-counter assistance.
+However, it is important to note that not all early morning vomiting is caused by stomach acid build-up.
+Please chat with veterinary support before assuming antacids are the right approach or assuming morning nausea is bilious vomiting.
+If a pup has vomited more than one time in a row, is lethargic, having diarrhea, or may have gotten into something, they should be evaluated by a veterinarian to ensure nothing more complicated or severe going on.
+There are a variety of of other issues that can cause pups to vomit, and sometimes dogs may need more than just over-the-counter assistance.

 Fuzzy veterinary support is online 24/7/365 via chat or in-app video consults to help pet parents understand possible causes and care options for their dog's vomiting.
 Chat with us today about any dog health concerns and our vets can make recommendations on supplements, products, or if in-person diagnostics and treatment might be needed.